DrMint/Okuma-Reader/README.md

 - Add loading page animation or other visual confirmation that it's loading.
 - Add a book info pop-up where you can read the synopsis, learn about the author(s), status, date of release...
 - Ability to give a name to each chapter.
-- Automatically save the settings (per book or globally).
+- Save the settings per book or globally.
 - Give the user the ability to choose a custom color for the background.
 - Add "reading mode" which is basically a blue-light filter.
 Later, add customizable filter layer.
 - Not having to write the number of pages in the config.json.